MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Process owner*: Director of Sales.

-- *Stakeholders*: Sales department, all technical teams.
+- *Stakeholders*: Sales department and all technical teams.

-- *Escalation path*: Application team on-call engineer, Platform team on-call engineer, Data team on-call engineer, Chief Operating Officer
+- *Escalation path*: Application team on-call engineer, platform team on-call engineer, data team on-call engineer, Chief Operating Officer.

-- *Business impact*: This flow requires high availability because customers can't purchase tickets if this flow isn't working properly.
-If this flow isn't available, it directly affects revenue and reputation.
-This is a key process that the business expects 99.9% uptime for, including during extended business hours.
+- *Business impact*: High availability of this flow is crucial, as it directly enables customer ticket purchases.
+Any malfunction or unavailability of this flow can significantly impact both revenue and the company's reputation.
+The business set a stringent requirement for this vital process, expecting 99.9% uptime, even during extended business hours.

 - *Criticality rating*: High.